 The Adventure Park features six different routes with different levels of difficulty – all in a larch forest with 600m of rope, 71 platforms up to 19 metres high.
 The series of routes with increasing difficulty range for those for children (from three years old) up to the most acrobatic for teenagers and adults.

 Information: Adventure Park, Colfosco open June to late September.
 Stay at Nature Hotel Delta in Colfosco.
 “The hotel is not in the centre of town but we had easy access to restaurants…

 The hotel has amazing views across the valley,” said a reporter.

 Area 47: Solden, Tirol, Austria

 This is the biggest and best outdoor adventure park in the Austrian Alps (all 20,000 m² of it) – featuring the world’s tallest high-ropes course (27m above the River Ache), an 18-metre high water ramp where you can ski or toboggan down (ski hire available at venue), 350m-long flying fox (zip-wire), a tunnel system to rappel through, canyoning, mountain biking, slack-lining…a climbing wall under a bridge, another from which you can jump in a lake…

 Information: Area 47 is open from the end of April to the beginning of October.
-Stay in one of the teepees on site sleeping four to seven people or, for the extremely comfortable option, Das Central in Solden.
+Stay in one of the teepees on site sleeping four to seven people or, for the luxurious option, Das Central in Solden.
 Also see our feature on Adrenaline Sports in Tirol.